Automattic/dataviz-blocks/README.md

 ## Blocks

-Once plugin's activated, a new category "Dataviz Blocks" will show up in the selection popover.
+Once plugin's activated, a new category `Dataviz Blocks` will show up in the Add Block popover.
 There is currently only a demo-d3 block there rendering a simple svg with d3 in both editor & frontend.

 ## Technical